StratOS-Linux/StratOS-wallpapers/Aadivishnu-dynamic-wallpaper/README.md

 ## Usage:
 ```
-Usage:	lawyp OUTPUT_FILE OVERLAY_FILE [DIMENSIONS]
+Usage: lawyp -o "/path/to/output" [OPTIONS]

+Options:
-        lawyp help										# show this help
+    -h, --help, help        show this help

-DIMENSIONS:
+    -i "/path/to/overlay"   File to be overlayed
-	The dimensions are for what the width and height of the overlay file should be resized to, in the format WxH
+    -r "WxH"                Size the overlay image should be resized to.
+Default: 256x256
-	For eg.: 512x512, 256x256, 343x299
-	Default value: 256x256
+    -c "#HEXCODE"           Hex code of the main color to be used.
+Example: -r "#ff8800"
+    -p                      Generate a pastel-like wallpaper (Recommended to use if not using -c)
 ```

 ## Todo: